lukamilo99/sport-events-platform-back/README.md

 # Sport Events Platform

 This platform is a RESTful API designed to help users to find sports activities across different cities.
-It enables users to discover nearby sports events and also create their own.
+It enables users to discover, create, and join sports events across various cities.

 ## Technologies
 - **Spring Boot**: The foundation for creating stand-alone applications.